 In addition to the required drawings, you may be asked to include artwork of your own choosing.
 Some schools will offer parameters for this portfolio piece (paintings, illustrations etc.).
 This is an opportunity to show your experience in other areas of art.

-The format for the final portfolio will vary from school to school.
+The format for the final portfolio will vary.
 Some schools will ask for 8.5 X 11 scans or photocopies of your artwork in a folder or envelope.
 Other schools will require original artwork to be submitted in a large portfolio display case.
-If you invest the necessary time and effort into each of the drawings that make up the portfolio and then present the final drawings in a professional manner, your portfolio can highlight your drawing skills and help you get into animation school!
+If you invest time and effort into each of the drawings that make up the portfolio and then present them in a professional manner, your portfolio can highlight your drawing skills and help you get into animation school!